Canada Research Chair: List of Canada Research Chairs

-The Canada Research Chairs Program maintains an online database of profiles of each chairholder, which include detailed descriptions of each of their research projects.
+The Canada Research Chairs Program maintains an online database of profiles of each chair holder, which include detailed descriptions of each of their research projects.

 Canada Research Chairs insignia

-On March 27, 2008, the Government of Canada's Ministry of Industry, as well as the presidents of the Social Sciences and Humanities Research Council of Canada, the Canada Foundation for Innovation, the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research presented each chairholder with a Canada Research Chair insignia at a national celebration of the program held at the Université du Québec en Outaouais in Gatineau, Quebec.
-The lapel pin, made of sterling silver, symbolizes the pursuit of knowledge and research excellence and is available exclusively to chairholders.
-As of November 2007, there are 1,851 Canada Research Chairs.
-Seventy Canadian universities are participating in the program.
+On March 27, 2008, the Government of Canada's Ministry of Industry, as well as the presidents of the Social Sciences and Humanities Research Council of Canada, the Canada Foundation for Innovation, the Natural Sciences and Engineering Research Council and the Canadian Institutes of Health Research presented each chair holder with a Canada Research Chair insignia at a national celebration of the program held at the Université du Québec en Outaouais in Gatineau, Quebec.
+The lapel pin, made of sterling silver, symbolizes the pursuit of knowledge and research excellence and is available exclusively to chair holders.